 - Discard bay leaves and remove meat.
 Using 2 forks, shred pork.

 - Serve pork and onions on rice and black beans, if desired.
-Or make Cuban paninis.
+The pork makes delicious Cuban panini sandwiches (see notes).

 - Slow cooker pulled pork can be made up to four days in advance.
 After it’s cooled down a bit, refrigerate it in a tightly sealed container.